rewalo/RowBoy/README.md

 - **Audio Pipeline (WIP):** PCM5102 DAC + PAM8403 amplifier with planned support for tracker-style playback.
 - **SD Card Integration:** JSON-backed settings, storage for games, and music library management.
 - **Developer Toolkit:** Built-in debug layers, configurable pins, and custom firmware hooks for your own projects.

+## ⚠️ Project Status: Experimental

+RowBoy is currently in an **unstable prototype phase**.
+Core systems like the UI, SD integration, and input mapping are functional,
+but many planned features (audio, app launcher, emulation, etc.) are still WIP.

+Use this firmware at your own risk!!
+Expect frequent changes, missing features, and occasional crashes.

 ---